MarielaKaradzhova/MechaCar_Statistical_Analysis/README.md

-# Study Design: MechaCar vs Competition
+# Study Design Questions: MechaCar vs Competition
+ 1.What metric or metrics are you going to test?

+ 2.What is the null hypothesis or alternative hypothesis?

+ 3.What statistical test would you use to test the hypothesis?
+And why?

+ 4. What data is needed to run the statistical test?